Characters: Friendship Is Magic-Expanded Universe

 We've got to stop running into each other like this!

 Voiced by: Vincent Tong

-A spiky blue haired fellow that seems like a nice enough guy.
-His cutie mark (or the human equivalent of one) seems to be a shield with a lightning bolt.
-In the pony world, he's a Pegasus Royal Guard, while his human counterpart is a guitar player that Twilight befriends during her stay at Canterlot High.
+A spiky blue-haired fellow that seems like a nice enough guy.
+He's a Pegasus Royal Guard in Equestria, while his human counterpart is a guitar player that Twilight befriends during her stay at Canterlot High.

 - Boy Of The Week: He's effectively this.
-While he and Twilight didn't really have much of a romance to begin with, just a Meet Cute or two and a single dance, his pony-self's two subsequent appearances in Season 4 were nothing more than cameos in which they didn't acknowledge eachother.
+While he and Twilight don't really have much of a romance to begin with, just a Meet Cute or two and a single dance, his pony-self's two subsequent appearances in Season 4 are nothing more than cameos, one of which where he only fleetingly acknowledges Twilight.

 - The Cameo: In Luna's IDW micro-series oneshot, while she is checking up on the royal guard.
 And in the show itself, he's one of Cadence's escorts on the train to Ponyville in "Three's A Crowd" and announces the arrival of two visiting royals in "Twilight's Kingdom Part 1".

 - Crash into Hello: A bit of a Running Gag in the movie.
 He lampshades the trend a couple of times both as a human and a pony.

 - Curtains Match the Window: Blue hair and blue eyes.